Operation Balavegaya

-Operation Balavegaya (Operation Power force) was a combined military operation launched by the Sri Lankan military in Jaffna, the largest amphibious assault in its history.
+Operation Balavegaya (Operation Power Force) was a combined military operation launched by the Sri Lankan military in Jaffna, the largest amphibious assault in its history.
 Operation Balavegaya was launched in response to the siege of Elephant Pass by the LTTE.
 It is believed that Operation Balavegaya was the largest and most successful military operation of the Sri Lankan military until Operation Riviresa in 1995.

 Background

 In July 1990, when Maj.
 Gen. Denzil Kobbekaduwa took charge as commanding officer of Northern Operations, he instituted an operation code-named "Operation Gajasinghe" to pull out troops from Kilinochchi and strengthen the camp at Elephant Pass.
 He also established a temporary camp at Paranthan, north of Paranthan junction, for obtaining fresh water for the camp at Elephant Pass.
 Subsequently, Elephant Pass camp was expanded and transformed into a massive military complex, with a main base and four mini-camps, within a stretch of land three miles in diameter.
 At one time the Elephant Pass base and the satellite camps covered an area about 23 kilometers long and nearly 10 kilometers wide.
-About 800 troops of the 6th Battalion of the Sri Lanka Sinha Regiment manned the installations.
+About 800 troops of the 6th Battalion of the Sri Lanka Sinha Regiment occupied the installations.